 Great news!
 You can now find great online Law degrees from Walden University!

-Passing the bar examination to become a lawyer in the U.S.
+Passing the bar exam to become a lawyer in the U.S.

-After successfully finishing Law school, you have to take one more step that will lead you to become a genuine lawyer, and that is passing the bar exam.
+After successfully finishing Law school, you have to take one more step that will help you to become a genuine lawyer, and that is passing the bar exam.

 You can take the bar exam in any state, but you have to select the exact state where you will then want to practice law.
 Each USA state has its own rules for bar admission and once you are admitted in one state, most often you will only be allowed to work as a lawyer in that state only.
 There are some exceptions, as some states have signed agreements in this sense, giving law professionals the right to practice without having to take another bar exam.